windmill-labs/windmilldocs/blog/2023-12-22-query-grcp-service/index.md

 }
 ```

-This canonical script can be used in Flows to easily query the service and process the result in a following step.
+This canonical script can be used in flows to easily query the service and process the result in a following step.

 ### Statically defined gRPC services